luxedo/pong-almost-from-scratch/README.md

 ## 08:00 - Collision mechanics
 Since all the sprites are rectangles, the collision detection will be made with simple `if` statements, as described in [MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection).
-The collision is checked in the update methods of.
-If the collision occurs in the left or right side, it means that it has hit the paddles, the calculation of the direction is a little bit different.
+The collision is checked in the update methods.
+If the collision occurs in the left or right side of the ball, it means that it has hit the paddles, the calculation of the direction is a little bit different.

 ![collision](report-assets/collision.gif "collision")

 ## 10:00 - Start screen/ credits screen
 For splitting the screens into game states, I created objects with `init`, `draw` and `update` methods corresponding with each screen.
 Also a function that overwrites the gameloop's corresponding methods.
-Then it's just a matter of calling this function and passing the corresponding screen object.
+Then it's just a matter of calling this function and passing the corresponding screen object to change the screen/state.

 ![start screen](report-assets/start-screen.png "start screen")